Members of the NCUA Board

 Mr. Hauptman served on President Donald J. Trump’s transition team in 2016 and was Senator Mitt Romney’s (R-Utah) policy advisor for financial services during the 2012 presidential campaign.

 Mr. Hauptman holds a master’s in business administration from Columbia Business School and a bachelor of arts from University of California, Los Angeles.

 President Donald J. Trump nominated Rodney E. Hood for the NCUA Board on January 19, 2019.
 The U.S. Senate confirmed him on March 14, 2019, and he was sworn in as the eleventh NCUA Chairman on April 8, 2019.
 Mr. Hood served as the NCUA’s Chairman until January 25, 2021.

-Immediately prior to rejoining the NCUA Board, Mr. Hood served as a corporate responsibility manager for JPMorgan Chase, managing national partnerships with non-profit organizations, financial regulators, and community stakeholders to promote financial inclusion and shared prosperity in underserved communities throughout the United States.
+Immediately prior to rejoining the NCUA Board in 2019, Mr. Hood served as a corporate responsibility manager for JPMorgan Chase, managing national partnerships with non-profit organizations, financial regulators, and community stakeholders to promote financial inclusion and shared prosperity in underserved communities throughout the United States.

 His previous experience includes serving as associate administrator of the Rural Housing Service at the U.S. Department of Agriculture.
 In this role, he helped to address the housing needs in rural communities and administered the agency’s $43 billion mortgage portfolio.

 Prior to his public service, Mr. Hood served as marketing director and group sales manager for the North Carolina Mutual Life Insurance Company in Durham, North Carolina.
 He also served as national director of the Emerging Markets Group for Wells Fargo Home Mortgage and served on the board of the Wells Fargo Housing Foundation.
 Earlier in his career, he worked for Bank of America as a Community Reinvestment Act officer and completed the management development program at G.E.
 Capital.